-The symptoms of TMJ disorders will depend on the severity and cause of your condition.
-Pain in the jaw and surrounding muscles is the most common symptom of TMJ.
+The symptoms of TMJ disorders depend on the severity and cause of your condition.
+The most common symptom of TMJ is pain in the jaw and surrounding muscles.
 Other symptoms typically associated with these disorders include:

-TMJ disorders may be difficult for your doctor to diagnose.
+TMJ disorders can be difficult to diagnose.
 There are no standard tests to diagnose these disorders.
-Your doctor may refer you to a dentist or ear, nose, and throat (ENT) specialist to diagnose your condition.
+Your doctor may refer you to a dentist or an ear, nose, and throat (ENT) specialist to diagnose your condition.

-If you have symptoms of a TMJ disorder, your doctor may examine your jaw to see if there is swelling or tenderness.
-In addition, your doctor may use several different imaging tests.
-These include:
+Your doctor may examine your jaw to see if there is swelling or tenderness if you have symptoms of a TMJ disorder.
+Your doctor may also use several different imaging tests.
+These can include:

-- MRI of the jaw to see if there are problems with the structures of the jaw
+- MRI of the jaw to see if there are problems with the structure of the jaw

-In most cases, the symptoms of TMJ disorders can be treated through conservative self-care practices at home.
+In most cases, the symptoms of TMJ disorders can be treated with self care practices at home.
 To ease the symptoms of TMJ you can:

 - eat soft foods